How to Access SANE Scanners from Browser JavaScript on Linux

 The package contains Dynamic Web TWAIN JavaScript libraries and a backend SANE scanning service.

-Apply for a valid license key and update the following JavaScript code:
+Get a 30-day free trial license and update the following JavaScript code:

 Dynamsoft.DWT.ProductKey = 'LICENSE KEY';